-The Dutch energy sector, with its annual turnover with the CSR risks linked to gas extraction in countries like Russia^{148,149}.
-The sector recognises of 45 billion euro - more than 7% of the GDP - and 26,500 FTEs, contributes considerably to the Dutch the risks and dilemmas linked to gas extraction in economy143.
-The sector can be subdivided into the Netherlands, e.g. in Groningen (earthquakes). market players that produce, supply and trade energy, Currently, many dialogues are being held about gas and grid operators that manage the physical grid extraction in the Netherlands.
-Therefore, in this infrastructure for gas and electricity.
-The first group SRA we decided to focus on the other CSR risks. is represented by 'Energie Nederland', while grid operators are represented by the sectoral organisation In order to limit the CSR risks linked to coal extraction, 'Netbeheer Nederland'.
-The energy sector produces dialogues on the topic were held between 2010 large amounts of energy: every year, it sells 100 and 2013 with a view to increasing transparency billion kWh of electricity, 36 billion m3 of natural gas in the chain and giving more guarantees in terms and 130 PJ of heat to its customers.
-The sector's fuel of improved working conditions, human rights mix mainly consists of natural gas (88%).
-Moreover, and environmental issues in the countries where the sector uses coal (8%), sustainable energy (3%) coal is extracted150.
-This resulted in the launch of and nuclear energy (<1%).
-Overall, the sector is Bettercoal, an initiative by energy companies to responsible for about 57% of the total greenhouse gain a better insight into social and environmental gas emissions in the Netherlands, 24% of which issues in and around coal mines151.
-The sector are generated in the production of electricity144. offered to close five old coal-fired plants in 2016 and 2017 to comply with the stricter environmental CSR risks of all the main legislation, but it cannot go ahead as this would not be in line with competition regulations.
+The Dutch energy sector, with its annual turnover of 45 billion euro - more than 7% of the GDP - and 26,500 FTEs, contributes considerably to the Dutch economy.
+The sector can be subdivided into market players that produce, supply and trade energy, and grid operators that manage the physical grid infrastructure for gas and electricity.
+The first group is represented by 'Energie Nederland', while grid operators are represented by the sectoral organisation 'Netbeheer Nederland'.
+The energy sector produces large amounts of energy: every year, it sells 100 billion kWh of electricity, 36 billion m of natural gas and 130 PJ of heat to its customers.
+The sector's fuel mix mainly consists of natural gas (88%).
+Moreover, the sector uses coal (8%), sustainable energy (3%) and nuclear energy (<1%).
+Overall, the sector is responsible for about 57% of the total greenhouse gas emissions in the Netherlands, 24% of which are generated in the production of electricity.

+CSR risks of all the main energy sources